 - Turmeric (Curcumin) in its pure form <–post link.
 This supplement has poor bioavailability but this is actually a good thing.

 - Raw ginger and ginger tea.

 - Manuka honey (<–Amazon options).

-This amazing ingredient falls into several categories: it is prebiotic, natural antibacterial, anti-inflammatory, and immunostimulating protein.
+This amazing ingredient falls into several categories: it is a prebiotic, a natural antibacterial, an anti-inflammatory, and an immunostimulating protein.
 Lactoferrin is naturally present in many bodily fluids, but the highest concentration is in colostrum.
-Interestingly enough. the concentration of lactoferrin in the vagina naturally varies depending on the time of the cycle and remains quite low all the time if you are taking oral contraceptives.
+Interestingly enough, the concentration of lactoferrin in the vagina naturally varies depending on the time of the cycle and remains quite low all the time if you are taking oral contraceptives.